b3rendsh/msx-ram-serial/fossil/readme.txt

 FCHANNEL.COM
 ------------
 With this tool you can set the channel on the 16552.
-The channel can provided as a commandline parameter.
+The channel can be provided as a commandline parameter.

 FDINFO.COM